 - Bachelor of Landscape Architecture (BLA)

 Semester Entry Points

-Semester 1 applicants are admitted to the fall semester only.
+We admit high school (semester 1) applicants to the fall semester only.

-- Entry point options are listed by program and specialization within the online application.
+- Entry point options are listed by program and specialization in the application.

 Contact Admission Services for details about deadlines and requirements.